rapidfish/personnummer/README.md

 <dependencies>
    ...
    <dependency>
     <groupId>se.osbe.id</groupId>
     <artifactId>personnummer</artifactId>
-      <version>0.5.0</version>
+    <version>2.0-SNAPSHOT</version>
    </dependency>
    ...
 </dependencies>

 ```

-**Version 0.4.0**
+**Version 2.0-SNAPSHOT**

-Current stable branch is (not ready)
+Current stable branch is master

 **Configuration**

-Import the project as an existing maven projekt into your IDE, compile with Maven (men clean install), Junit tests are run automatically and should all work otherwise there could be a problem with the project setup.
+Import the project as an existing maven projekt into your IDE, compile with Maven (mvn clean install), Junit tests are run automatically and should all work otherwise there could be a problem with the project setup.
 Check compiler settings for Java (JDK).

 **Dependencies**